Phone

 Snacks

-Trail mix, energy bars, jerky, and nut butter packets are great snacks for hiking because they are truly nutrient-dense and high-calorie but also take up minimal space.
+Trail mix, energy bars, jerky, and nut butter packets are great snacks for hiking because they are nutrient-dense, high-calorie, and take up minimal space.

-• Trail mix is a combination of nuts, seeds, and fruits; sometimes, it includes chocolate, which gives you a quick rush of energy.
+- Trail mix is a combination of nuts, seeds, and fruits; sometimes, it includes chocolate, giving you a quick energy rush.

-• Jerky is a snack that comes in vegan and non-vegan options.
-Classic jerky made of meat is lightweight and full of protein, but vegan jerky made from different types of fruit gives you enough energy to reach that peak.
+- Jerky is a snack that comes in vegan and non-vegan options.
+Classic jerky made of meat is lightweight and full of protein.
+Vegan jerky made from different types of fruit gives you enough energy to reach that peak.

 Hiking meals